 General recommendations for filters are described in the Filter common rules guide.

-These filters are combined in one guide, since they differ only in the sorting parameter, a set of preset values and the name.
+These filters are combined in one guide, since they differ only in the sorting parameter and the name.
 The principle of work and states are the same.

-Keyword Difficulty filter is a filter to sort the data on the page by the Keyword Difficulty parameter.
+Click Potential filter is a filter to sort the data on the page by the Click Potential parameter.

-Positions filter is a filter to sort data on the page by position.
+Competitive Density filter is a filter to sort the data on the page by the Competitive Density parameter.

-Volume filter is a filter to sort the data on the page by the Volume parameter.
+CPC filter is a filter to sort the data on the page by the CPC parameter.

-When working with filters, it is important for the user to:
+When working with these filters, it is important for the user to: